Resilience Index for our Structural Health Monitoring System (SHMS)

 Structural Health Monitoring System (SHMS) provides valuable data and information on the movement and behaviour of buildings and infrastructure.
 By understanding the movement and behaviour of buildings and infrastructure stakeholders can better prepare for and manage seismic events across the resilience index

-- Vulnerability – conditions determined by physical, social, economic and environmental factors or processes which increase the susceptibility of an individual, a community, assets or systems to the impacts of hazards.
+- Vulnerability – conditions determined by physical, social, economic and environmental factors or processes that increase the susceptibility of an individual, a community, assets or systems to the impacts of hazards.

 - National risk – an uncertain, yet conceivable event or condition that could have serious, long-term effects on security and prosperity, requiring significant government intervention to manage.